hilbix/tino/blog/20240229-susi-under-attack.md

 This means, I cannot access that safely.
 Hence I do not want to activate it before I have a safe copy.
 This can take .. days.
 Much too long for my taste.

-Hence I now try to find a way to do it everything differently.
+Hence I now try to find a way to do it differently.

 - Perhaps I am able to bring up the host
   - (Update: I think this is futile.
 I will probably decommission the host soon.)